 However, RightScale’s findings aren’t all positive.
 Roughly a quarter of the businesses taking part in the survey still have concerns over the cost of cloud services, fears over security, or the belief they don’t have the expertise necessary to take full advantage of the cloud.

-Nexus IT believes cloud-based solutions can benefit all businesses, but only when you put a solid cloud plan in place.
+believes cloud-based solutions can benefit all businesses, but only when you put a solid cloud plan in place.
 We tell our clients that before they spend money on a cloud-based service, they must take the time to assess their needs, choose the correct cloud solution provider, and develop a strong cloud-management plan.
 And, of course, we’re always here to help them do this.

 Before you even think about moving your company’s computing to the cloud, you must understand your computing requirements.
 While this may seem obvious, each year thousands of businesses purchase services that don’t meet their needs—They wind up wasting money for extra services they’ll never use.